 Calgary, Alberta has the highest salaries for engineers in Canada, averaging around $104,000 annually.
 Other cities that pay engineers handsomely include Edmonton, Toronto, Vancouver, and Montreal thanks to robust infrastructure, manufacturing, oil/gas, and technology sectors.

-How can engineers increase their salary in Canada?
+How can engineers increase their salaries in Canada?

 Engineers can increase their earning potential by gaining licensure/certification (e.g. P.Eng), specializing in high-demand fields like data and software engineering, pursuing leadership/management roles, relocating to major metro regions, and working in lucrative industries like aerospace, utilities, and telecommunications.